gueldeniz/CF_Instacart/README.md

 - Deriving new variables
 - Grouping data & aggregating new variables
 - Visualizations with seaborn and matplotlib
+- Answering business questions with a detailed reporting with Excel

 ## Data
 The dataset comprises of Information following parameters: